2019 Selective Review:

-It is again my pleasure to submit this annual report concerning the annual St. George’s University School of Medicine (SGUSOM) Prague Selective, held during the three weeks of July 8 – July 27, 2018.
-This was the twentieth year of the Selective!
+It is again my pleasure to submit this annual report concerning the annual St. George’s University School of Medicine (SGUSOM) Prague Selective, held during the three weeks of July 8 – July 26, 2019.
+This was the twenty-first year of the Selective!

-This year, 36 students from SGUSOM as well as students from China and South Carolina attended the Selective.
-To-date, 1,828 US and international medical students from a total of 57 medical schools have participated in the program, making it the largest and most successful program of its type in the world!
+This year, 64 students from SGUSOM as well as students from China and South Carolina attended the Selective.
+To-date, almost 2000 US and international medical students from a total of 57 medical schools have participated in the program, making it the largest and most successful program of its type in the world!

 Upon successful completion of the Selective, students are eligible to receive two credit points on their medical transcripts for taking the course.

 As in previous years, the Selective consisted of a fully structured three week program of morning hospital rotations and afternoon discussion sessions.
-The morning program featured 4 teaching hospitals, each with its own clinical coordinator.
+The morning program was expanded to featured 6 teaching hospitals, each with its own clinical coordinator.
 A combined faculty of approximately 25 senior attending physicians exposed the students to a wide variety of settings (in and out -patient care, surgeries, diagnostics and imaging) during the morning sessions.
 Group size was kept at a max.
 8 students/group.

 As part of the Selective, all students were again asked to fill out and submit a questionnaire.
 The questionnaire continues to guide us in making the Selective better each year.
 This year, the responses were again hugely positive, with the overwhelming majority of students rating the Selective in positive terms and virtually all of them recommending it to others as a valuable experience.